Dallas Stars: 1999 Stanley Cup title and 2000 Stanley Cup Final run

 This was the Stars' first Stanley Cup Final appearance as the Dallas Stars, although they made the final series twice as the Minnesota North Stars.
 They faced the Eastern Conference champion Buffalo Sabres, who had defeated the Toronto Maple Leafs 4–1 in the conference finals.
 After splitting the first four games, the Stars vaunted defense would hold the Sabres to only one goal in the next two, winning game 5 2–0 and game 6 2–1 on a triple-overtime goal by Brett Hull.
 Hull's goal at 14:51 of the third overtime was allowed to stand only after a lengthy official review.
 That season, the league still had the "crease rule" in effect, which provided that if any player of the attacking team who did not have possession of the puck entered the crease before the puck, then any resulting goal was disallowed.
-Hull had initially gained possession of the puck outside the crease and had made a shot that was blocked by Buffalo goaltender Dominik Hasek.
+Hull had initially gained possession of the puck outside the crease and had made a shot that was blocked by Buffalo goaltender Dominik Hašek.
 One of Hull's skates entered the crease as he corralled the rebound, and Hull's second shot scored the Cup-winning goal.
-The goal was eventually allowed, as having simply blocked Hull's shot rather than catching it, Hasek never took possession of the puck away from Hull.
+The goal was eventually allowed, as having simply blocked Hull's shot rather than catching it, Hašek never took possession of the puck away from Hull.
 Officials therefore determined that rather than calling it a loose puck, Hull would be considered to have had continuous possession of the puck from before his first shot outside the crease.
 The complexity of the crease rule, and the attendant difficulties in understanding its application by fans and players alike, combined with the controversy arising out of the disputed Stanley Cup-winning goal, resulted in the crease rule being repealed the following season.
 Hull's goal marked the 13th time a Stanley Cup-winning goal was scored in overtime, and only the fourth to be scored in multiple overtimes.
 This was the only time between 1995 and 2003 that a team other than the New Jersey Devils, Colorado Avalanche or Detroit Red Wings won the Stanley Cup.